awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 ## Managing CMK Tags \(Console\)<a name="manage-tags"></a>

 You can add, edit, and delete tags for your customer managed CMKs in the AWS Management Console\.
 You can add tags to a CMK when you [create it](create-keys.md) and edit them at any time\.
 You cannot edit the tags of CMKs that are pending deletion\.
 For more information, see [Creating Keys](create-keys.md) and [Editing Keys](editing-keys.md)\.

+The following procedure shows how to manage tags using the check boxes on the **Customer managed keys** page\.
+You can use the **Tags** tab on the [detail page](viewing-keys-console.md#viewing-console-details) for any customer managed CMK\.

 **To add, edit, or delete a tag for an existing CMK**